 Day 4 — Tokyo

-The day begins with a motorcoach tour of Ginza, Tokyo’s famed shopping, dining, and entertainment district boasting the most expensive real estate in all of Japan.
 Visit the gallery of preeminent calligrapher Koshun Masunaga, where you learn about this ancient art and browse the collection.
-The remainder of the day is at leisure to visit some of Ginza’s department stores, boutiques, or galleries; or to set off in a new direction.
+Then embark on a motorcoach tour of Ginza, Tokyo’s famed shopping, dining, and entertainment district boasting Japan’s most expensive real estate.
+The remainder of the day is at leisure to visit some of Ginza’s department stores, boutiques, or galleries, or to set off in a new direction.
 (B)

-Day 5 — Tokyo, Mt.
-Fuji-Hakone Isu National Park, Suwa
+Day 5 — Mt.
+Fuji-Hakone-Izu National Park and Hakone

 Today travel to lovely Takayama in the Japanese Alps, considered one of the country’s most attractive towns with its 16th-century castle and old-style buildings.
 Your explorations center on three narrow streets in the San-machi-suji district where, in feudal times, merchants lived amid the authentically preserved small inns, teahouses, and sake breweries that you see here.
 Enjoy a sake tasting then have free time to visit local shops that sell the region’s unique lacquerware and prized carvings of yew wood.
 (B,D)